 Without a skilled attorney, you may unknowingly accept a settlement far below what your case is worth.
 A truck accident lawyer with experience against FedEx will know how to:

-Filing a claim against a trucking company like FedEx must be handled quickly and properly.
+Filing a claim against a trucking company, such as FedEx, must be handled promptly and correctly.

 Call an Experienced FedEx Truck Accident Lawyer in Texas Today

 If you or a loved one was injured in a collision with a FedEx truck, take immediate action to protect your rights.
 Our trucking accident attorneys at Baumgartner Law Firm hold negligent drivers, contractors, and corporations fully accountable.
-With decades of experience in high-stakes truck accident litigation, we fight for and win maximum compensation, no matter how powerful the opponent is.
+With decades of experience in high-stakes truck accident litigation, we fight for and win maximum compensation, regardless of the opponent’s strength.

 Contact us now for a free, confidential consultation.
 We don’t get paid unless you win.